Do You Need a Crisis Appointment?

 If you are experiencing an urgent issue that is not on this list, please tell us anyway.

-You can access crisis counselling during our Walk-In Crisis times.
-Crisis appointments may also be scheduled on as as-needed basis (pending counsellor availability).
-Call the office at 519-884-0710 x2338 for more information, and please tell the administrative assistant that you are in crisis and need to see someone as soon as possible.
+You can access crisis counselling by calling the office at 519-884-0710 x2338.
+When booking this appointment, please tell the administrative assistant that you are in crisis and need to see someone as soon as possible.

 Useful Phone numbers:

 ð CMHA Help Distress Line: 519-745-1166